 1. Open all of the outriggers to an angle to allow removal of the machinery covers.

-2. Remove the 10 retaining bolts (3) from the left-hand machinery cover (1) and right-hand machinery cover (2).
+2. Remove the 11 retaining bolts (3) from the left-hand machinery cover (1) and right-hand machinery cover (2).

-☞ Four retaining bolts at the top and six at the sides (three each on the left and right) are used to tighten with the machinery cover.
+☞ One retaining bolt at the front, four at the top, six at the sides three each on the left and right are used to tighten with the machinery cover.